Home | The Boat | First Mate | Admiral | Guestbook

 Then I looked over his choice.
 There were a lot of lovely pictures in the listing.
 Please examine the following two pictures from the sale page.

-I spotted an aluminum pan (such as you'd cook a turkey in) under one of the fuel tanks.
+I spotted an aluminum pan (such as you would cook a turkey in) under one of the fuel tanks.
 It was stained.
 I cannot imagine why a pan would be there except to catch a leak/drip from the tank.

 Is that a deal killer?
 Probably not.
-But it is something you're going to need to be aware of.
-Any surveyor should be able to see things like that.
+But it is something you need to be aware of.
+Any surveyor should notice anomalies like that.
+Additionally surveyors always miss stuff so there is that too...

 And those batteries in the picture on the right need to be secured.
 Still, this is a dock queen and for that usage the batts can be a lower priority than that leaky fuel tank.

-Please note: I'm not an expert.
+Please note: I am not an expert.
 I am observant.

 Your next step in this education process is to examine critically the photographs posted online of boats you like.
 Is that flaw something minor or cosmetic in nature?
 Can you fix it yourself or is this an issue requiring the services of a professional?